rezeile/comprehension-engine/LATENCY.md

     return StreamingResponse(audio_stream(), media_type='audio/mpeg')
 ```

+Implementation notes (server):
+- Prefer ElevenLabs low-latency options (optimize_streaming_latency, lower sample rate/bitrate).
+For sentence-level streaming, issue parallel synthesis per sentence and yield in order.
+- Keep one Anthropic and one ElevenLabs client per process to reuse HTTP/2 connections.

+Implementation notes (iOS):
+- Add a `GET /api/voice_chat` streaming endpoint client.
+Use `URLSession` with a `Bytes`/delegate to read bytes and feed them into `AVAudioEngine` + `AVAudioPlayerNode` as PCM frames.
+Begin playback on first buffer.
+- Alternatively, if backend streams MP3, decode frames incrementally; PCM is simpler for live streaming.

 4) Large `conversation_history` payloads from the frontend
 - Evidence: `useChat` sends all prior messages every turn; backend also persists conversations and could rebuild state from DB.
 - Impact: Larger request payloads and token usage on every turn.